Recently I was interviewed for the Emotional Autoimmunity podcast with Kerry Jeffrey.

 So when they said to me was an exploratory type of surgery, I preferred that we didn’t do anything, because these types of blades only occur very rarely.
 And then the second bleed is extremely rare.
 It’s not likely to bleed again after the second time.
 So I took the approach that what we’ll do is we’ll just monitor it and see what happens.
 And between the time of the second bleed and the third bleed, almost 20 months had elapsed.

 Yeah, I mean, so I said, I said that the time that elapsed between then and the third situation was 20 months was actually around 32 months, it was almost three years between the first bleed, the third bleed, and then surgery.
 So in that time, between the second bleed, and the third bleed, what I’m doing is waiting for this thing to subside.
-And yeah, I have to make critical life changing potentially decisions.
-And I’m faced with, you know, doctors jargon and serious implications of work related implications, bills, family, all that kind of stuff.
+And yeah, I have to make critical life-changing potential decisions.
+And I’m faced with, you know, doctor’s jargon and serious implications of work-related implications, bills, family, all that kind of stuff.

-And the whole time I’m trying to make those decisions, my brain is actually offline isn’t working properly.
+And the whole time I’m trying to make those decisions, my brain is actually offline and isn’t working properly.
 And I’m losing the ability to make rational, you know, thought processes and to begin at one end, and then ended it the logical end of that thought process.
 So it was extremely difficult and challenging.
-And I suppose one thing that didn’t need, which is kind of a blessing in disguise was it didn’t need overthinking, it needed a gut decision, and it needed me to do something, make a decision and stick to it and and follow it through.
+And I suppose one thing that didn’t need, which is kind of a blessing in disguise as it didn’t need overthinking, it needed a gut decision, and it needed me to do something, make a decision, and stick to it and follow it through.

-So clarity in my head and the ability to, you know, make logical conclusions wasn’t there something else sort of kicked in and help me do that.
+So clarity in my head and the ability to, you know, make logical conclusions wasn’t there something else sort of kicked in and help me do that?
 And it’s, you know, my wife doesn’t know anything about that sort of stuff, either.
-You know, we’re not doctors, we don’t understand anything, we’re just trying to navigate our way into some kind of a good outcome, it’s a really bizarre situations i have been in yeah,
+You know, we’re not doctors, we don’t understand anything, we’re just trying to navigate our way into some kind of a good outcome, it’s a really bizarre situation I have been in yeah,

 Well, yeah, my wife was wife, she was somebody who went to work.
 And she was somebody who helped raise his kids.
 And she was a daughter to a mom who was unwell.
 And a dad who was unwell.
-So she, she had a full book.
-And the last thing she needed to become was a care of somebody who was recovering from stroke, especially carer of somebody is recovering from something that she has no idea about no information.
+So, she had a full book.
+And the last thing she needed to become was the care of somebody who was recovering from a stroke, especially the carer of somebody recovering from something that she has no idea about and no information about.

 Bill Gasiamis looked normal

 It was just bizarre that.
-For the first time I really understood what it was like to have a mental disability, you know, where people are struggling with psychological challenges, and they feeling a certain way and and and the outside world doesn’t get them and they feel isolated.
+For the first time, I really understood what it was like to have a mental disability, you know, where people are struggling with psychological challenges, and they feel a certain way and the outside world doesn’t get them and they feel isolated.
 And they feel alone.
 Because

 oh yeah you look great man.
 That’s what I used to get.
 Wow, looking good,